workingwithbat/dayzmodfinder/README.md

 - Collects all those mod names into one list.
 - Saves that list inside a file called **`modlist.txt`**.

-Basically: instead of copying/pasting mods manually, you just double-click this file and boom—you’ve got a full list ready to drop into your DayZ "`start.bat`" .
+Basically: instead of copying/pasting mods manually, you just double-click this file and boom—you’ve got a full list ready to drop into your "`start.bat`" .

 ---